Tom Brady’s dominance in Super Bowl LV further solidifies historic career

 With the win, the Buccaneers won their first Super Bowl since 2002, and they became the first team to play and win a Super Bowl in their home stadium.

-Brady came away with his seventh championship, surpassing the Pittsburgh Steelers and New England Patriots for the most Super Bowls in NFL history.
+Brady, the oldest player to ever play in a Super Bowl, came away with his seventh championship, surpassing the Pittsburgh Steelers and New England Patriots for the most Super Bowls in NFL history.
+It also broke a tie that he held with three members of Vince Lombardi’s great Green Bay Packers teams of the 1960s: Fuzzy Thurston and Hall of Famers Herb Adderley and Forrest Gregg, which included the first two Super Bowls.

+TOM BRADY WINS 7TH SUPER BOWL RING AS BUCS DOMINATE IN TAMPA

 Brady was already regarded as the greatest quarterback to ever play the game, and with this victory, it only cements his legacy even further.